FAQs

 All payments made to the ranch are non-refundable.
 Travel insurance is highly recommended for your trip in case changes do come up.
 Travelguard.com is a popular travel insurance carrier with our guests, and there are several others offering plans as well.
 Some require obtaining insurance within 24- 48 hours of booking your reservation so be sure to check with the individual carriers, as well as what their individual plans cover.

-What if I want to bring my own horse?
+Can I bring my own horse?

-PLEASE NOTE: Any horses coming on to the ranch are required to have a current Coggins (within the last 12 months), and proof of Rhino and Influenza shots within the last 6 months and no sooner than two weeks prior to arrival.
-You can bring your own hay or purchase ours for a small fee.
+We welcome you to bring your personal horses as long as they are a mare or a gelding (no stallions please!)
+There is no additional fee to bring your own horse.
+We can provide hay at $100 for the week if you choose.
+Horses stay in 12x24 outdoor pens while at the ranch.
+Guests are resposible for the care of their horse.
+Any horses coming on to the ranch are required to have a current Coggins (within the last 12 months), and proof of Rhino and Influenza shots within the last 6 months and no sooner than two weeks prior to arrival.